Following the Camino de Santiago and Compostelle

 Often without another soul in sight, we’ll trek along the Canal du Midi towpath.
 Occasionally we’re alerted by a brisk brrring! brrring! from a passing cyclist, or we might pass cheerful pilgrims en route south using the Le Puy Way.
 For me, walking along the weather-beaten path used by millions of pilgrims since the Middle Ages is rather special.
 Will I carry on over the border to its final sacred destination?
 Perhaps one day.”

-For more stories about rural living in SW France discover Beths’ latest books.
+For more real life stories about rural living in SW France discover Beths’ latest books on her website.
 Thanks again Beth!

 Back to articles